sagemath/sagecell/README.rst

 License
 =======

-See the ``LICENSE.txt`` file for terms and conditions for usage and a DISCLAIMER OF ALL WARRANTIES.
+See the :download:`LICENSE.txt <../LICENSE.txt>` file for terms and conditions for usage and a DISCLAIMER OF ALL WARRANTIES.

 Compatibility